HYPOD – Hyperspectral Oil Leak Detection for airborne pipeline monitoring

 Project Name: Hyperspectral Oil Leak Detection (HYPOD)

-The project is funded within the framework of the Central Innovation Program for SMEs (ZIM)
+The project was funded within the framework of the Central Innovation Program for SMEs (ZIM)